9 minute read

 For some topics, SNGs (subject-specific notability guidelines) can be used in place of the general guidelines.
 These alternative criteria are based on consensus to allow for standalone articles that otherwise might not qualify.

 For example, academics can often qualify for a standalone article if they received a prestigious academic award or honor at a national or international level.
-Other categories that have SNGs include astronomical objects, books, events, films, geographic features, media, and music.
+Other examples of categories that have SNGs include:

 How notability is applied to a new article